 Vocal fatigue is something everyone experiences, so it is important to be aware of how to look after our voice.
 However, if you feel that you have consistent symptoms of vocal fatigue, that it is painful to talk for long periods of time, that your voice (or lack of) is getting in the way of your job or livelihood, or that you had a cold or upper respiratory infection and your rough voice never went away, it is important to seek further advice from a speech pathologist.

-At Generation Physio and Allied Health, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
+At Gen Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
 All of our clinicians are mobile and come to your own home to conduct an examination.
-Give us a call on 1300 122 884 to book a consultation today.
+Give us a call on 1300 122 884 to book your mobile speech therapy service today.